The Best Overhead Drum Mics 2024 – Matched Pairs

 Mic Versatility

-While this guide features the best overhead mics for drums (matched pairs), many of these mics offer more utility than described here.
+While this guide features the best overhead mics for drums (matched pairs), many of these mics offer more utility than just drum recording.
 Stereo miking can be used in almost any recording situation and the more versatile your mics features and tonalities, the more you can do with them.
-If you're looking for the best drum mics for your setup, we have a guide that features top rated mic bundles that are perfect for studio and live setups.
+If you’re looking for the best drum mics for your setup, we have a guide that features top rated mic bundles that are perfect for studio and live setups.
+Note that there are general purpose mics that can also work well as drum overheads, like the Neumann KM184, Shure SM81, Shure KSM 32, and others – but these types are not covered in this guide.

 What You Need To Know About SPL Rating

-SPL stands for "Sound Pressure Level" and is measured in decibels.
-The exact unit of measurement is "dB SPL" for real-world sounds as this differentiates it from "dB VU" (Voltage Units) which is the unit of measurement in the analog domain and "dB FS" and its variants which are measurements for the digital realm.
+SPL stands for “Sound Pressure Level” and is measured in decibels.
+The exact unit of measurement is “dB SPL” for real-world sounds as this differentiates it from “dB VU” (Voltage Units) which is the unit of measurement in the analog domain and “dB FS” and its variants which are measurements for the digital realm.
 For this guide however, just take note of the SPL as it influences how loud your sound source can be before it distorts the actual diaphragm of your mic.
 Using a mic with an SPL rating lower than your sound source may damage it.
-Dynamic microphones are known for high SPL handling, but they aren't good for overhead drum mic use.
-This is the reason why the best overhead microphones are not dynamic mics.
+Dynamic microphones are known for high SPL handling, but they aren’t good for overhead drum mic use.
+This is the reason why the best drum overhead microphones are not dynamic mics.
+And since overhead mics use more complex components, don’t be surprised when even the best budget overhead drum mics may seem pricier than what you’d expect.

 Understanding dB Pads